Meindonsa/security-storage/README.md

 - remove

-Removes the value of a key from the localStorage.
+`remove` removes the value of a key from the localStorage.

 | Parameter | Description                                          |
 | :-------- | :--------------------------------------------------- |